The Amplituhedron BCFW Triangulation: Structure of BCFW Cells

 Applying the induction hypothesis on $V'$ allows us to uniquely calculate all $4k'$ positive parameters $\{s_h,u_h,v_h,w_h\}_{h\in[k']}.$ It also allows us to calculate the parameter $w$ in $x_i(w)$ above, since it is a sum of some of these $w_h$ variables.
 Applying the induction hypothesis on $x_i(-w).V''$ allows us to uniquely calculate all parameters $\{s_h,u_h,v_h,w_h\}_{h\in[k]\setminus[k']}.$

 The remaining case is that $\D_a$ has a single top chord $c_1$.
-We may assume it starts at $(1,2)$ and ends at $(n-2,n-1),$ or otherwise we can erase zero columns, and recover the algorithm variables for the smaller problem, which does satisfy these assumptions.
+We may assume it is a long chord, starting at $(1,2)$ and ending at $(n-2,n-1),$ or otherwise we can erase zero columns, and recover the algorithm variables for the smaller problem, which does satisfy these assumptions.
 Let $\D_b$ be the subdiagram made of $c_1$'s descendants with index set $[n]\setminus[1].$

 Take $V\in S_a,$ and let $C$ be a domino representative of $V$.
 We can write The submatrix $C'$ obtained from $C$ by erasing the first row is not a domino matrix for $S_b.$ But it equals

 Here, $\mathrm{rotate}_{k}$ is the circular shift that takes the last column, puts it first, relabels it as $1$, and multiplies it by $(-1)^{k-1}$ in order to preserve positivity. $\mathrm{rescale}_1(t)$ multiplies the first column by $t$.